gumeo/academic-kickstart/content/post/weight-loss.md

 Another thing I learned is that if I want to reach my weight goal of 82 kg, I cannot be lazy about what I eat, the middle period shows that.
 It might play into it that the middle period covers December, causing an abnormal increase in calorie consumption, (because of Christmas parties), but at least the trend is not going down, so I will have to focus to reach my goals, this is an effort.

 Also, if I want to reach my goal and maintain it, I have to be consistent.
 I will continue to track my weight after I reach my goal to make sure I don't slip again.
 Also, I do not see Huel as an option for consistency.
 I would maybe consider it for breakfast or lunch in between, but I would rather enjoy a cheewy dinner with my family.
-If you want to loose weight and stay healthy, it is a matter of choosing a healthier lifestyle, not investing in a fad.
+If you want to lose weight and stay healthy, it is a matter of choosing a healthier lifestyle, not investing in a fad.

 The slope for using Huel is slightly more agressive than the calorie restriction, but in the long term, calorie restriction is a more sustainable option, so I will continue with that.